Typically Tropical: History

 Opening with "Barbados", the version on the album was slightly different.
 It began with an additional pre-take-off conversation between Captain Tobias Willcock and Air Traffic Control, whereas the single version begins with the Captain's welcome to his passengers.
 At the beginning of the single, but not on the album, is the unusual sound of grasshoppers chirruping (which also features at the end of "Rocket Now"), and a dog barking.
 The album version of the track curtails the single's original ending, fading out earlier.

+Originally, the duos manager did not want the public to know who they were, to "keep the mystery going", however the identites of the two were soon revealed on the cover of the 28 July 1975 issue of Record Mirror.
+The photo used of them was of the two stood behind a set of palm trees which was taken outside of St John's Wood tube station, as they were a few small palm trees there at the time.

 "The Ghost Song" was released as a single in November under the names "Calvert & West" with "Eternity Isle" as the B-side, but as with all their subsequent singles, it did not chart.
 In May 1976, the third single from the album, "Everybody Plays the Fool", was released.
 Further singles were released under a variety of names, but also did not chart.
 The duo's final original single was "Lady D", released in June 1981 on their own label, Whisper, which they had originally set up to release songs by Sarah Brightman (having written the hit "I Lost My Heart to a Starship Trooper" in 1978).

 "Barbados" was later successfully covered by the Vengaboys in 1999 as "We're Going to Ibiza".